fs-webdev/polymer/README.md

   </dom-module>
   ```

-  - Private properties should be prfixed with an underscore.
+  - Private properties should be prefixed with an underscore.

   ```html
   <!-- bad -->